Easily Propagate Monstera Adansonii (Swiss Cheese Plant) With These Tips

 Monstera adansonii (Swiss Cheese Vine) is a relatively easy plant to propagate through cuttings and in this article we’ll show you step-by-step how to use this method of propagation to generate yourself many, many new Monstera plants.

-We’ll be testing the two easiest and cheapest ways that help cuttings develop and thrive, Monstera adansonii propagation in water, and Monstera adansonii in soil, by recording and showing you how our own cuttings develop.
+We’ll be testing the two easiest and cheapest ways that help cuttings develop and thrive, Monstera adansonii propagation in water, and Monstera adansonii propagation in soil, by recording and showing you how our own cuttings develop.

-There are alternative growing mediums such as LECA which are suitable for cuttings to establish roots but these are products which aren’t always readily available to everyone so we’ll focus on soil and water for now.
+There are alternative growing mediums such as LECA which are suitable for cuttings to establish root systems but this product isn’t always readily available to everyone so we’ll focus on soil and water for now.

 To propagate your Monstera adansonii all you’ll need are the following tools on hand: